 |VOLUME 3 (2001), ISSUE 6 (WINTER)

-Jacques DEMORGON is a social psychologist, and a Professor Emeritus at the Technological University of Compiègne, France.
+Ulrich WAGNER is a psychologist and a professor at the University of Marburg, Germany.

 This book is the outcome of a collective reflection on immigration and interethnic relationships by a multidisciplinary academic team.